piegu/fastai-projects/README.md

 ### NLP | Platform independent python scripts for fastai NLP course

-Following our publication of the [WikiExtractor.py](https://github.com/piegu/fastai-projects/blob/master/WikiExtractor.py) file which is platform-independent (ie running on all platforms, especially Windows), we publish our [nlputils2.py](https://github.com/piegu/fastai-projects/blob/master/nlputils2.py) file, which is the platform-independent version of the [nlputils.py](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Ffastai%2Fcourse-nlp%2Fblob%2Fmaster%2Fnlputils.py) file of the [fastal NLP course](https://www.fast.ai/2019/07/08/fastai-nlp/) (more: we have split the original methods into many to use them separately and we have added one that cleans a text file).
+Following our publication of the [WikiExtractor.py](https://github.com/piegu/fastai-projects/blob/master/WikiExtractor.py) file which is platform-independent (ie running on all platforms, especially Windows), we publish our [nlputils2.py](https://github.com/piegu/fastai-projects/blob/master/nlputils2.py) file, which is the platform-independent version of the [nlputils.py](https://github.com/fastai/course-nlp/blob/master/nlputils.py) file of the [fastai NLP course](https://www.fast.ai/2019/07/08/fastai-nlp/) (more: we have split the original methods into many to use them separately and we have added one that cleans a text file).

 ### NLP | Platform independent python script for Wikipedia text extraction